ralucsandu/PixelEaterGame/README.md

   In <b>Pixel Eater</b>, the goal of the player is to eat all of the pixels making up the shapes displayed on the led matrix, while doing his/her best to achieve a highscore.

+## How to use the menu

+  When powering on the setup, a welcome message will be displayed on the LCD screen.

+  After that, the menu will be displayed on the screen.

+  By toggling the X axis to the right (as the ">" symbol indicates), the user can enter a subsection of the menu.

+  By toggling the Y axis to the left (as the "<" symbol indicates), the user can exit from a subsection of the menu.

+  By toggling the Y axis, the user can scroll up and down through the menu and its subsections.

+    * <b> Game Menu </b> : a static title;

+    * <b> Reset HS </b> : a question is displayed on the screen.
+The user can press YES or NO if he/she wants/does not want to reset the highscore table;

+    * <b> Start Game </b> : the game starts on the led matrix.
+The timer, the lives and the score are displayed on the LCD screen;

+    * <b> Highscores </b> : top 5 values are displayed on the LCD.
+The default values have the following format: TBD(to be decided): 0.

+    * <b> Settings </b> :
+        * Level